ie3-institute/PowerSystemDataModel/docs/readthedocs/io/csvfiles.rst

    An extended version of the EntityPersistenceNamingStrategy.
 Additionally, the `Default directory hierarchy`_ is taken into account.
 Please note, that this directory hierarchy is only meant to be used in conjunction with input models.

-However, you can control the behaviour of serialization and de-serialization of models by injecting the desired naming strategy you like into :code:`CsvDataSource` and :code:`CsvFileSink`.
+However, you can control the behaviour of serialization and serialization of models by injecting the desired naming strategy you like into :code:`CsvDataSource` and :code:`CsvFileSink`.

 Default naming strategy
 =======================
-There is a default mapping from model class to naming of entities in the case you would like to use csv files for (de-)serialization of models.
+There is a default mapping from model class to naming of entities in the case you would like to use csv files for serialization of models.
 You may extend / alter the naming with pre- or suffix by calling :code:`new EntityPersistenceNamingStrategy("prefix","suffix")`.

 Input